-Cultural Planning and Development, Centre for
+Cultural Planning and Development Programs

 “Social entrepreneurs are cultivating, absorbing and transforming urban spaces into viable models for generating creative capital.
 Scott Burnham is one of those entrepreneurs.
 Burnham’s approach is aimed at advancing issues of urbanism and public engagement, transforming existing infrastructures into sites where a diverse public can experiment with new technologies, experience new ways of imaging the city and generate new social relations that alter the urban lexicon.”